jenstroeger/python-package-template/UPSTREAM_README.md

 bandit --recursive src  # Add '--skip B101' when checking the tests, Bandit issue #457.
 ```

-### Standalone
+### Package or application?

-In addition to being an importable standard Python package, the package is also set up to be used as a runnable and standalone package using Python’s [-m](https://docs.python.org/3/using/cmdline.html#cmdoption-m) command-line option, or by simply calling its console script wrapper `something` which is automatically generated as an [entry point into the package](https://setuptools.pypa.io/en/latest/userguide/entry_point.html), and installed into the hosting Python environment.
+A _shared package_ or library is intended to be imported by another package or application; an _application_ is a self-contained, standalone, runnable package.
+Unfortunately, Python’s packaging ecosystem is mostly focused on packaging shared packages (libraries), and packaging Python applications is not as well-supported ([discussion](https://discuss.python.org/t/help-packaging-optional-application-features-using-extras/14074/7)).
+This template, however, supports both scenarios.

+**Shared package**: this template works out of the box as a shared package.
+Direct dependencies on other packages are declared in `setup.py` (see the [`install_requires`](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#declaring-dependencies) argument) and should allow for as wide a version range as possible to ensure that this package and its dependencies can be installed by and coexist with other packages and applications without version conflicts.

+**Application**: the [`__main__.py`](https://docs.python.org/3/library/__main__.html#main-py-in-python-packages) file ensures an entry point to run this package as a standalone application using Python’s [-m](https://docs.python.org/3/using/cmdline.html#cmdoption-m) command-line option.
+A wrapper script named `something` is also generated as an [entry point into this package](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) by `make setup` or `make upgrade`.
+In addition to specifying directly dependent packages and their version ranges in `setup.py`, an application should _pin_ its entire environment using the [`requirements.txt`](https://pip.pypa.io/en/latest/user_guide/#requirements-files).
+Use the `make requirements` command to generate that file if you’re building an application.

+In the future, the generated `requirements.txt` file with its integrity hash for every dependent package will become an important provenance material to provide transparency in the packaging process (see also [SBOM + SLSA](https://slsa.dev/blog/2022/05/slsa-sbom)).

 ## How to use this repository